mihirkasodariya/code-smith-info-soft-node.js/README.md

-# 🚀 CodeSmith InfoSoft – IT Company Website Backend
+# 🚀 CodeSmith InfoSoft LLP – IT Company Website Backend

 A dynamic and scalable backend built with **Node.js**, **Express.js**, and **MongoDB**, designed to power the official website of **CodeSmith InfoSoft**.
 This API-driven architecture supports multiple modules such as blogs, careers, portfolios, authentication, and email integration using Nodemailer.